 On the flip side, I'm always ready and willing to schedule a QSO for anyone trying to complete an award.
 Any HF band, any mode.

 The 735 is just about stock, except for the 500Hz CW filter.
-Just recently I was able to locate a brand new and un-used EX-243 keyer module, so now all I need to run CW is a bare-nekkid Bencher!
+Some time ago I was able to locate a brand new and un-used EX-243 keyer module, so now all I need to run CW is a bare-nekkid Bencher!

 Hmmm . . . even though that does add up to 60 hours, it would have been a lot harder and took a lot longer if were not for the great design, fantastic instructions, and most importantly, great support.
 The great support comes from Elecraft staff and the large contingent of Elecraft devotees - ready willing and able to come to the aid of a fumbling builder like me!